A-N-M-Noor/mechaScratch_404/README.md

 This comprehensive sensor-driven control scheme ensures that the robot can effectively navigate and respond to its environment, making it capable of avoiding obstacles and adjusting its course as needed.

 #### Lap count:
-The Jetson Nano constantly looks for the corner lines using the rear camera.
-Whenever it sees an orange and a blue line, it sends the data to the ESP32 and increases the turn count by one.
+The Jetson Nano constantly looks for the corner lines using the camera.
+If the first line is blue, then the robot is going counter-clockwise, and if the first line is orange, then the robot is goin clockwise.
+After determining the direction, then the program looks for the second line.
+Whenever it sees a line matching the color of the second line, it sends the data to the ESP32 and increases the turn count by one.
 To achieve the goal of completing three laps, the robot must complete 12 turns in total.
 Therefore, when the turn count reaches the value of 12, the program triggers the robot to operate under normal conditions for a predetermined duration.
 After that, the robot comes to a halt, having successfully completed three laps.

 The robot harnesses the processing power of both cores of the ESP32 microcontroller by using FreeRTOS, a real-time operating system.
 The primary core handles all logical operations and calculations, ensuring the swift execution of tasks.
 Simultaneously, a separate core is dedicated to acquiring sensor data, allowing for rapid data retrieval.
 This dual-core configuration enables the robot to perform calculations and make decisions with remarkable speed and efficiency.